diffix/website/src/routes/blog/diffix-elm-automates-what-statistics-offices-have-been-doing-for-decades.md

 This is fine for statistics offices, but not everybody can afford a team of privacy experts.
 This is where Diffix Elm, as part of the Open Diffix project, can help.
 Diffix Elm takes the anonymization mechanisms used by statistics offices for decades, and engineers them so that they are easy to use for a wide variety of data types and use cases, and provide good quality data with strong anonymization.

 This article gives an overview of these mechanisms, and compares and contrasts how they are used by Diffix Elm and statistics offices alike.
 For more information, a full specification and risk analysis of Diffix Elm can be found at [[Elm]][Elm].
 As always, please don't hesitate to get in touch with us at hello@open-diffix.org.

+---
+\* The US Census Bureau ostensibly uses Differential Privacy.
+I'm just not sure a budget of epsilon around 20 really ought to be counted as a legitimate use of Differential Privacy.
+Note I'm not criticizing the US Census Bureau: their 2020 release is undoubtedly their most secure.

 ### References